Long Beach Just Elected Its First Black Mayor. Its First LGBTQ+ Mayor is Going to Congress - NewsBreak

 LA City Hall to Glow Red.
 Here's the Timely Reason Why

 Los Angeles City Hall will glow in red Friday night to honor and remember victims of drunken and drugged driving.
-The display coincides with the start of Mothers Against Drunk Driving's 36th annual "Tie One On for Safety" campaign.
-A candlelight vigil is scheduled for 4:45 p.m. to 6 p.m....
+The display coincides with the start of Mothers Against Drunk Driving’s 36th annual “Tie One On for Safety” campaign.
+A candlelight vigil is scheduled for 4:45 p.m....

 Los Angeles sheriff: 'Corruption won' in election loss to politically backed candidate